Aaron-Waguespack/game_picker/README.md

 ### Project Goals
 Create a steam game picker.
-Using the Steam games API download a users game libray, match that with game information.
+Using the Steam games API, download a users game libray.
+Then match libray info with game information.
 Disply each game in a card that is filterable by genre.

 ### Next steps:
 Add modal for additonal info when clicking on a individual game.